-Expect-CT will likely become obsolete in June 2021.
-Since May 2018 new certificates are expected to support SCTs by default.
-Certificates before March 2018 were allowed to have a lifetime of 39 months, those will all be expired in June 2021.
+Expect-CT is mostly obsolete since June 2021.
+Since May 2018, all new TLS certificates are expected to support SCTs by default.
+Certificates issued before March 2018 were allowed to have a lifetime of 39 months, so they had expired in June 2021.
+Chromium plans to deprecate

 Expect-CT: report-uri="<uri>", enforce, max-age=<age>